qpv-research-group/rayflare/docs/Examples/examples.rst

 Structures using a single simulation method per structure
 ----------------------------------------------------------

-These examples do not use the angular matrix method; the whole structure to be simulated is treated with the same optical method (ray-tracing, TMM or RCWA).
+These examples do not use the angular redistribution matrix method; the whole structure to be simulated is treated with the same optical method (ray-tracing, TMM or RCWA).

 .. toctree::